Lachtan9K/spselit-javascript/README.md

 ## Usage

 Learning resources will be structured as needed by teaching requirements, best place to start is from zero (**00-\*.md**).

+## Course content

+- Introduction of Javascript
+- How to execute code
+- Hello world!
+- Math time